Schools Interoperability Framework: Versions

 In August 2013 the SIF Association announced the release of the SIF Implementation Specification 3.0.
 The SIF Implementation Specification (North America) 3.0 is made up of a globally utilized reference infrastructure and North America data model focusing on supporting the Common Education Data Standards (CEDS) initiative.
 The new 3.0 infrastructure allows the transport of various data models including those from the other global SIF communities as well as data from the numerous “alphabet soup” data initiatives that are populating the education landscape.
 In essence – education now can utilize “one wire with one plug” – not the never-ending proprietary API's and “one off” connections.
 The specification fully supports RESTful Web Services and SOAP-based protocols.

 The Australian 3.4 Data Model specification had come out in Fall of 2016, as well as a 3.1.2 release of the Global SIF Infrastructure.

 The version 2.8 specification is the last 2.x version of SIF.
 Most of the SIF implementations in the United States and abroad are 2.x deployments.

 The A4L Community has just released a new version of the SIF Specification called "Unity" that will use the best objects from the 3.x specification and the foundation of the 2.8 specification, and be able to run on either the 3.x infrastructure or the 2.x infrastructure.
 This is a boon to the thousands of districts and many states using the SIF 2 infrastructure and allows a clean migration path to utilizing more modern RestFUL architectures if desired.

-SIF Express
+SIF Xpress

 The SIF 3.2 Release includes the SIF XPress Roster and the SIF Xpress Student Record Exchange (SRE).
 These are the result of work being done by various members of the association (vendors, agencies, regional centers) on a more easily adopted, easier to implement sub-set of the specification that handles the roster and basic uses cases.